Jakeable/Ralybot/CONTRIBUTING.md

 ## Submit Changes

 * Push your changes to a topic branch in your fork of the repository.
-* Open a pull request to the original repository and choose the `python3.4` branch.
+* Open a pull request to the original repository and choose the `master` branch.
 	_Advanced users may use [`hub`](https://github.com/defunkt/hub#git-pull-request) gem for that._
 * If not done in commit messages (which you really should do) please reference and update your issue with the code changes.
 But _please do not close the issue yourself_.
 _Notice: You can [turn your previously filed issues into a pull-request here](http://issue2pr.herokuapp.com/)._